Cecildt/angular2-O365-desktop-app/README.md

 * Read user notebooks
 * Read users' relevant people list

+Go to [Microsoft Graph API](http://graph.microsoft.io/docs/overview/overview) if you want to know more.

 ## Application Build & Deployment

 Follow Electron documentation for build for Windows, Linux and OSX.